aazaff/startLearn.R/intermediateConcepts.md

 ## Writing your own functions

 #### A mystical rite of passage
-***"The only way to learn a new programming language is by writing programs in it.
-The first program to write is the same for all languages: print the words 'hello, world.'"*** - Kernighan and Ritchie
+"The only way to learn a new programming language is by writing programs in it.
+The first program to write is the same for all languages: print the words ***hello, world.***" - Kernighan and Ritchie

 Using what we learned about writing functions in R, let's make one that that prints hello world.